 Boston University – School of Medicine

 BU’s master’s in clinical research at Boston University’s School of Medicine is an outstanding program.
-Students attending full-time can complete this 32-credit program in just four semesters.
-An extensive practicum and capstone project are required to graduate.
+Full-time students can complete this 32-credit program in just four semesters.
+To graduate, an extensive practicum and capstone project are required.

 This program is ideal for physicians, nurses, research coordinators, and other professionals who want to learn how to manage clinical research.
 Students should submit their application, transcripts verifying a baccalaureate degree, letters of recommendation, and GRE scores to apply for fall admission.